 - You can change the value by clicking in the Value box.
 The Grade Scale can be set up using decimals to the hundredths decimal place, i.e. Through Understanding- 2.50, Adequate Understanding- 2.00, etc.

-8. Save: This will Save your Gradebook and send you directly into the GradeBook.
+- Select Save to save the Gradebook and send you directly into the GradeBook to get started.

 - In the event that you need to remove the GradeBook, select Delete GradeBook.